MQ37/ctxify/README.md

 ---

 ## Usage
-Run it from your Git repo's root:
+Run it from any directory:

 ```bash
 ctxify